ATMEGA162 LCD OSCILLOSCOPE CIRCUIT

 Summary of ATMEGA162 LCD OSCILLOSCOPE CIRCUIT

-Parts used in the LCD Oscilloscope Circuit:
+Parts used in the ATMEGA162 LCD Oscilloscope:

-• ATMEGA162 microcontroller
+• ATmega162 microcontroller

-• Hitachi LMG6402PLF LCD screen
+• LMG6402PLF Hitachi LCD screen (or similar 240×128 LCD)

 A very nice project cost is a bit high in our country, even hard to find parts Atmel AVR microcontroller series dealing with this type of project is ideal for those who want to… Electronics Projects, ATMEGA162 LCD Oscilloscope Circuit “avr project, microcontroller projects, “